 Tactical Checkup: Going Deeper Than the SWOT

 Most personal SWOT checks are just simple four-box charts where you look at yourself too closely.
 You treat them like homework, listing common words like “hard-working” or “a good planner” while ignoring what’s really happening in the job market.
-This ends up as a boring file that looks just like thousands of other people's files, making you look like just another average professional.
+This ends up as a boring file that looks just like thousands of other people’s files, making you look like just another average professional.
 At best, you look exactly like the people you want to beat.
+Research by organizational psychologist Tasha Eurich found that while 95% of people believe they are self-aware, only 10 to 15% actually meet the criteria.
+That gap is exactly where most personal brand efforts collapse.

 By focusing on the “Weaknesses” you need to fix, you get stuck in the Perfectionist’s Problem.
 You waste most of your effort fighting your own nature just to become okay at things you were never meant to be great at.
 This thinking, done all by yourself, makes you blend in and become unnoticeable.
 Because you aren't gaining new market information, you fail to explain to companies why you are the best answer for a problem that pays well.
 You aren't building a unique name; you're just making a list of ways you are the same as everyone else.